Browse Counseling Categories

 Look out for men who:

-Do not listen to you, ignore you or talk over you.
+Do not listen to you, yell at you, interrupt you, or talk over you.

 Express anger and violence towards women either through words or physically.